Mountain Bike Buyer’s Guide In 2017 (Complete)

-Having back and front suspension is the ideal choice
+2. dual suspension bike is the ideal choice

 This is based on the "more is better" concept.
 The type of suspension that works best will depend on where you plan on riding.
 Your body size can also be a factor in which suspension style will work best for you.

 It can't be emphasized enough that every body size and shape needs a different frame size.
 A mountain bike that feels comfortable to someone with long legs is going to be uncomfortable for someone who has a longer trunk and shorter legs.

 It is impossible to know which bike frame is best for you without actually getting on the bike and trying it.

 First 2 things that makes your decision easier